hauntsaninja/pyp/README.md

 ## How it works

-pyp will statically analyse the input code to detect unused variables.
+pyp will statically analyse the input code to detect undefined variables.
 Based on what it finds, it will proceed to transform the AST of the input code as needed.
 We then compile and execute the result, or if using `--explain`, unparse the AST back to source code.